sttp/Specification/Output/README.md

 * Security and availability features that enable use on critical systems to support critical operations
 * Publish/subscribe at data point level
 * API implemented in multiple languages on multiple platforms
-* Metadata will be versioned
-* Metadata will be tabular in nature (describe like a database table)
+* Metadata will be versioned and tabular in nature
-* Sets of metadata from multiple parties will be easy to merge (introduce Guid for point ID)
+* Sets of metadata from multiple parties will be easy to merge
 * Points defined in metadata will have a clear ownership path
 * A minimal set of metadata will exist to support any STTP deployments
 * Industry specific metadata extensions will exist to support specific industry deployments